AbhijeetKrishnan/lit-repl/README.md

 The `0*` indicates that it is Player 0's turn to play.

-To view the current game state -
+To view the current game state (from a global POV) -
 ```bash
 lit> show
 ID: 0